gabrielguerrer/rng_rava_driver_py/README.md

 implements the code for communicating with an
 [RAVA Device](https://github.com/gabrielguerrer/rng_rava) running the [RAVA Firmware](https://github.com/gabrielguerrer/rng_rava_firmware).

-The computer running the driver assumes the role of the leader device, sending command requests and reading the data replies.
+The firmware establishes a USB CDC communication protocol with the computer host.
+Both Linux and Windows are equipped with generic drivers for CDC, eliminating the need for any specific driver software.
+This package implements the serial commands used to control the RAVA device.

 The RAVA_RNG class enables the request of pulse counts, random bits, random bytes, and random numbers (integers and floats).
 Additionally, it establishes